Using current knowledge of coastal processes and scientific data to better understand the statuses and trends of Florida’s coastal aquatic resources.

 Big Bend Seagrasses and Saint Martin’s Marsh Aquatic Preserves (8 stations)

 Estero Bay Aquatic Preserve (3 stations)

 East Central Aquatic Preserves (4 stations)

-By adopting NERRS monitoring protocols and database management techniques, the existing AP water quality stations will seamlessly combine with the NERRS water quality data, enabling the AP monitoring program to contribute to important national and regional initiatives.
+By adopting NERR monitoring protocols and database management techniques, the existing AP water quality stations will seamlessly combine with the NERR water quality data, enabling the AP monitoring program to contribute to important national and regional initiatives.

 AP continuous water quality data will be incorporated into SEACAR to assess statuses and trends of coastal resources, to support state and local programs, planning and decision-making.

 The historical oyster body size (HOBS) project is an ongoing effort to increase the available historical data on oyster body size in Florida using samples of buried, dead oyster shells collected from 11 areas around the state.
 The project grew out of a recognition that, although oyster body size is currently recognized as an important indicator of oyster population condition, many oyster monitoring programs in Florida did not start collecting oyster body size data until the past decade or two, making long-term historical records for this indicator uncommon.
 Dead, buried oyster shells form the internal matrix of living oyster reefs and are the remains of oysters that lived on the reef decades to centuries in the past.
 This buried record of dead shell can offer a window into the range of body sizes present on the reef in the past, even in locations where no historical monitoring records exist.